 A climate change dashboard for the Hudson Valley

-I’m pleased to share a brand new climate resource for Hudson Valley educators, farmers, growers, long-term planners, policy-makers, and anyone who is interested in tracking our changing climate.
+I’m pleased to share this climate resource for Hudson Valley educators, farmers, growers, long-term planners, policy-makers, and anyone who is interested in tracking our changing climate.

-This is a project I’ve long wanted to embark on to provide some baseline information for our region.
-The process is largely automated, such that every year I’ll be able to run a script by around January 10th that summarizes the climate over the last year and adds a new point onto all the charts that you can explore below.
+This project provides some baseline information for our region.
+The process is largely automated, such that every year I’ll be able to run a script by around January 10th that summarizes the climate over the last year and adds a new point onto the charts that you can explore below.

 It’s a much more comprehensive version of this Twitter thread that I wrote in 2021.

-Not only does the data tells us that it’s getting warmer, but our atmosphere is getting moister.
-The humidity that we are currently experiencing is probably more likely because of it.
+Not only does the data tell us that our atmosphere is getting warmer, but also moister.

 The charts below are based upon average data within a geographical area that contains the mid and lower Hudson Valley.
-The domain is shown below.
+That region is outlined below.

 The plots showing the starkest trends are shared first, followed by the weather parameters that haven’t exhibited sustained changes over the last eight decades.